JonPSmith/PermissionAccessControl/README.md

 - Users D4u@g1.com, S4u@g1.com, T4u@g1.com, and Power@g1.com
    - These users access each access a different shop.
 You can list the shop's stock via the "Shop Stock" link in the nav bar.
 - 4uMan@g1.com:
    - This use is a district manager for the three ...4U shops.
+When that user list the stock via the "Shop Stock" link they get the stock of all three shops that they are a manager of.
-That user can list the stock in all three shops.
-This shows how hierarchical access can be set up.
+This shows how hierarchical access can be implemented.